Siddharth-dubey/Basket-Ball-App--Android/README.md

 It is just a simple app for keeping track of scores between two teams manually.

-This is a forst attempt to create an app
+This is a first attempt to create an app in android